Commerzbank board member to exit, continuing management upheaval

-FRANKFURT, Sept 17 (Reuters) - Commerzbank's CBKG.DE management shake-up continued on Thursday with the announcement that the board member responsible for private clients, Michael Mandel, would leave the German lender.
+FRANKFURT, Sept 17 (Reuters) - Commerzbank's CBKG.DE management shake-up continued on Thursday with an announcement that the board member responsible for private clients, Michael Mandel, would leave the German lender.

+The partly state-owned bank, which has been targeted by activist U.S. private equity fund Cerberus, is trying to regain its footing after the resignations earlier this summer of its chief executive and chairman, and years of setbacks since the financial crisis.

+The bank has a new chairman, who has begun the search for a new CEO.

 The decision to accept the resignation offer from Mandel was made at a meeting of the bank's supervisory board on Thursday.